gewarren/docs/docs/framework/wcf/samples/using-the-wcf-moniker-with-com-clients.md

 3. Copy the client script file from the \client folder, under the language-specific folder, to the client computer.

 4. In the script file, change the address value of the endpoint definition to match the new address of your service.
-Replace any references to "localhost" with a fully-qualified domain name in the address.
+Replace any references to "localhost" with a fully qualified domain name in the address.

 5. Copy the WSDL file to the client computer.
-In the WSDL file, serviceWsdl.xml, replace any references to "localhost" with a fully-qualified domain name in the address.
+In the WSDL file, serviceWsdl.xml, replace any references to "localhost" with a fully qualified domain name in the address.

 6. Copy the Client.dll library from the \client\bin folder, under the language-specific folder, to a directory on the client computer.